Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 - **bundling** - 🏀🏓🧱 → 📦

-combining all .js files into a single bundle.js file
+Combining all .js files into a single bundle.js file

 <!-- > -->